C2|Q>: A Robust Framework for Bridging Classical and Quantum Software Development: Proposed Approach

 \subsection{Framework Overview}

 The framework is organised into modular components, each responsible for performing a specific task within the development pipeline.
 Building on this modular structure, the overall workflow can be understood as a sequential transformation pipeline that follows an \textit{encoder–deployment–decoder} architecture.
-The \emph{encoder} comprises the \textit{parser}, \textit{QCF Translator}, \textit{generator}, and \textit{transpiler}, which together transform high-level classical problem inputs into hardware-agnostic quantum circuits.
-The \emph{deployment} module consists of the \textit{recommender} and \textit{execution} components, responsible for selecting appropriate quantum devices and running the transpiled circuits.
+The \emph{encoder} comprises the \textit{parser}, \textit{QCF translator}, and \textit{generator}, which together transform high-level classical problem specifications (source code or structured inputs) into hardware-agnostic quantum circuits.
+The \emph{deployment} module consists of the \textit{transpiler}, \textit{recommender}, and \textit{execution} components, responsible for selecting appropriate quantum devices and running the transpiled circuits.
 Finally, the \emph{decoder} module translates the quantum measurement outputs into user-readable classical solutions.
 The complete workflow is illustrated in Figure~\ref{fig:architecture}.

-The pipeline flow begins with user-provided inputs, such as high-level code snippets or structured data (e.g., JSON problem instances), and then proceeds through the transformation pipeline described above.
-Each core module (\textit{encoder}, \textit{deployment}, \textit{decoder}) is implemented by a dedicated sub-modules that ensures modularity, verifiability, and hardware-agnostic intermediate representations until device-specific deployment.
+The pipeline flow begins with user-provided inputs, such as high-level code snippets or structured JSON problem specifications, and then proceeds through the transformation pipeline described above.
+Each core module (\textit{encoder}, \textit{deployment}, \textit{decoder}) is implemented by dedicated sub-modules that ensures modularity, verifiability, and hardware-agnostic intermediate representations until device-specific deployment.

 We now discuss each module and its sub-modules, providing a technical understanding of the proposed framework and its overall input–output flow, as shown in Figure \ref{fig:architecture}.